Aims, Ethos and Equality

 The staff are committed to working together with governors, parents and pupils to create a calm, peaceful learning environment, in which all pupils regardless of ability, race, gender or beliefs can maximise their potential.
 We recognise the need for all staff to be consistent in their approach towards encouraging good behaviour.

-To view the school’s single equality policy please click on the link below;
+To view the school’s equality policy please see the policies page.

 We aim to: